Print

 Instructions

-1. Start by adding equal parts of water and flour into a glass container.
-This could be 1 tbsp of flour and water, or 1 cup of flour and water.
+1. Add equal parts of water and flour into a glass container.
+This could be 1 Tbsp of flour and water, or 1 cup of flour and water.
 It really depends on how much starter you need.

-2. Mix the flour and water together with a fork.
+2. Mix the flour and water with a fork.
+Try to bring air into the flour to help with fermentation.
 Cover the container with a tea towel and leave it to ferment at room temperature (your kitchen counter is perfect).

-3. Stir with a fork twice a day until it is actively bubbling.
+3. Stir with a fork twice a day until it has started to sour.
+The starter is ready when it smells slightly sour and has some bubbles.
 Depending on the type of flour you use it can take 2-7 days.

 4. There’s no need to feed the starter until it has started to bubble.
-See the section above for information on how to feed your starter for continuous baking.
+Once it is bubbling, you will need to feed it half of its volume of water and flour.
+There are a few factors that influence how often you need to feed your starter.
+See the section above for detailed information on how to feed your starter for continuous baking.

 Notes